-Recently we have received a lot of reports of email scams.
+As a company providing managed IT services, we have received a lot of reports of email scams recently.
 However, these are becoming harder to spot.
 Especially when the email comes from one of your work colleagues real email accounts.

 What does it look like?